fabiangreffrath/woof/README.md

  * Support for tall textures and sprites in DeePsea format has been added.
  * Support for unlimited extra states, sprites, mobjtypes and sounds has been added for use in Dehacked patches (supporting the "DEHEXTRA" and "DSDHacked" specs).
  * Support for changing in-game music using the "MUSINFO" lump has been added.
- * Support for the "UMAPINFO" lump has been added, compliant to Rev 2.0 of the spec.
+ * Support for the "UMAPINFO" lump has been added, compliant to Rev 2.2 of the [spec](https://github.com/kraflab/umapinfo).
- * Support for the "MBF21" compatibility level has been added.
+ * Support for the "MBF21" compatibility level has been added, compliant to Rev 1.4 of the [spec](https://github.com/kraflab/mbf21).
  * Support for SMMU swirling animated flats.
  * Ability to customize the appearance of the extended Boom HUD using the [WOOFHUD](https://github.com/fabiangreffrath/woof/blob/master/docs/woofhud.md) lump.